 6 Gender in the Workplace

 Are men and women managed differently?
-In 2014, there are more women than men in the global workplace and the current wage gap statistics are that women make 0.77 cents for every dollar made by a man.
-Read Lean In by Sheryl Sandberg and the class will have a group discussion about how to best work with female vs male staff, including how to handle the wage gap and maternity/paternity leave issues.
+In 2014, there were more women than men in the global workplace and the current wage gap statistics are that women make 0.77 cents for every dollar made by a man.
+Read Lean In by Sheryl Sandberg and the class will have a group discussion about how to best work with female vs. male staff, including how to handle the wage gap and maternity/paternity leave issues.

 7 Workplace bullying

 In 2014, workplace bullying is an epidemic problem that is like poison to healthy and thriving companies.
 Leading by intimidation, yelling and humiliation are the antithesis of what will motivate your staff to perform at their very best and deliver stellar results.
 Read Taming the Abrasive Manager by Dr Laura Crawshaw.
 Students will write a report on their options as a manager when needing to handle a workplace bully.
 They will describe the profiles of workplace bullies and research the difference between handling a bully manager versus a peer-to-peer bully.
 Resource: Crucial Conversations by Patterson & Grenny, www.workplacebullying.org.

 8 Company culture

 Company culture matters a lot.
 Research five companies and define the culture of each.
 Include Virgin Atlantic, Starbucks, Google and Zappos as one of the companies that have very strong company cultures.
 Include details about what impresses you about each one.
 Use www.glassdoor.com to research evidence that the company either does or does not actually implement the culture it describes.
 Glassdoor offers anonymous reviews of what it is really like to work for XYZ Company and of course, you need to take these reviews with a grain of salt.
 Include quotes by staffers for at least three of the profiled companies.
 Resource: Delivering Happiness by Tony Tsieh.

 9 What inspires loyalty & the go-above-and-beyond attitude?